Thought I'd introduce myself. Found this place through a search.

 go to the mountains, whatever.
 We like to buy those daily deal things for massages, saunas, that kind of thing and have new experiences together.

 In October 2012 I decided to confront my worst trigger, and booked a room for two nights for the two of us at the Westin, the hotel where he had gone and sat in the bar and waited to meet with Jhanna and go up to her room with her.
-You can read about that in these two threads here on TAM Is this a bad idea?
-OK guys.
-Your wife surprised you.
+Lets just say that exposure therapy really works for me!!

 There are two reasons I think our R is so successful so far.
 I say so far because I don't believe it will ever be 'over'.
 We will always be living post-affair.
 It's like living after a war or the death of a loved one or a cataclysmic event like 911.
 Everything gets talked about as 'before' or 'after'.